tsiangsun/MyFlaskTutorial/README.rst

-This is a Flask tutorial for people who don't know any web programming.
+This is a Flask tutorial for people who don't know any web programming, written by [bev-a-tron](https://github.com/bev-a-tron/MyFlaskTutorial).

-I started learning Flask on June 4th, 2012.
-I was unhappy with the Flaskr tutorial, probably because I don't have a web programming background.
-I am writing this tutorial for people like me.

-You should go through the tutorial in the following order:
+I went through the tutorial in the following order, and find very helpful:

-- start.rst
+- 1_start.rst
-- settingup.rst
+- 2_settingup.rst
-- connecting.rst
+- 3_connecting.rst
-- requests.rst
+- 4_requests.rst
-- linking.rst
+- 5_linking.rst
-- nextquestion.rst
+- 6_nextquestion.rst
-- finale.rst
+- 7_finale.rst
-- wrapup.rst
+- 8_wrapup.rst